Docs: Features: Workspaces

 With the default value of workspace=temp-schema, the workspace schema is created on each database server that Skeema interacts with.
 For example, skeema diff staging will connect to your configured staging database server, run your *.sql CREATEs in a temporary workspace schema there, and then compare the resulting objects to the corresponding “real” schema on that same server.

-Schema name: The workspace schema name defaults to “_skeema_tmp”, but this may be configured by setting the temp-schema option to any other arbitrary name.
+The workspace schema name defaults to “_skeema_tmp”, but this may be configured by setting the temp-schema option to any arbitrary name.
+If any temp-schema workspace table is detected to be non-empty (contains any rows), Skeema detects this and exits with an error, preventing disaster if this option is misconfigured.

 temp-schema offloading